clarkt3/llm-prompts/README.md

     - Criticism - although too early AutoGPT is aware that it will need to be critical at some point in the future after more data is available.
     '''
+    # Input required:

+    '''
+    AutoGPT asks for a y or y -N (n being the number of times it runs through the task).
+    -N is not required or reccomended at this stage b/c AutoGPT could go off the rails if it keeps repeating the same task multiple times.
+    '''
+        # you can hit n for exit program
+        # You can also add feedback if you don't like the proposed course of action

+    # Hello World Website Built and file saved to /app/data/agents/WebDesignGPT-5fca6325/workspace

+    # Website is simple, responsive, and meets accessibility requirements
 ```
+#### Day 39 | Thu, Sep 12, 2024
 ### Task 2: Python Program - Paindrome Checker
 ### Task 3: Initalize Your Own Task